Alibaba Cloud NVMe disk and shared storage

 With the rapid development and popularization of flash memory technology, the performance bottleneck has been transferred to the software side.
 More requirements for storage performance and functions have pushed NVMe onto the historical stage.
 NVMe has specially designed data access protocols for high-performance devices.
 Compared with traditional SCSI protocols, NVMe is simpler and lighter.
 With multi queue technology, it can greatly improve storage performance.
 At the same time, NVMe also provides a wealth of storage features.
 Since its birth in 2011, the NVMe standard has standardized many advanced functions such as multiple Namespaces, Multi Path, full link data protection T10-DIF, Persistent Revolution permission control protocol, atomic write, etc. through continuous improvement of the protocol.
 Its new storage features will continue to help users create value.

 The high performance and rich features of NVMe provide a solid foundation for enterprise storage.
 In addition, the scalability and growth of the protocol itself have become the core driving force for the evolution of NVMe cloud disk.
 NVMe cloud disk is based on ESSD.
 It inherits the high reliability, high availability, high performance, atomic write and other capabilities of ESSD, as well as the enterprise features of ESSD such as native snapshot data protection, cross domain disaster recovery, encryption, and second level performance change.
 The integration of ESSD and NVMe features can effectively meet the needs of enterprise applications, enabling most NVMe and SCSI based businesses to seamlessly go to the cloud.
 The shared storage technology described in this article is implemented based on the NVMe Persistent Reservation standard.
 As one of the additional functions of NVMe cloud disk, its multi mount and IO Fencing technology can help users significantly reduce storage costs, and effectively improve business flexibility and data reliability.
-It is widely used in distributed business scenarios, especially for Oracle RAC, SAP Hana and other highly available database systems.

 Enterprise storage edge: shared storage